HakaiInstitute/jsp-in-season-reports/README.md

 # jsp-in-season-reports
-In season reports of juvenile salmon migration observations
+In season reports of juvenile salmon migration observations.